 Rehearsal

-Shakespeare Out Loud Teachers - My intention in creating this series was to encourage young people to practice 12 vacuumed plays of Shakespeare, out loud.
+My intention in creating this series was to encourage young people to practice 12 vacuumed plays of Shakespeare, out loud.
 This practice and refinement of accessible Shakespearean texts, teaches the stories clearly, and allows students to play with some of the most creative dramatic language ever written.
-If the new vocabulary and syntax is encouraged to be invented rather than recited, like everyday speech, not only will it be acted well, but it will become much more likely to be remembered and re-used.
+If the new vocabulary and syntax is encouraged to be invented rather than recited, like everyday speech, not only will it be acted well but Shakespearean usages, like antithesis, will make one a funnier and more profound oral communicator.

 A significant portion of each class should be oral, not just listening to the teacher, but the students, orally playing and refining the parts out loud.
 They cannot do this with unabridged texts.
 They will also not fully understand even brilliant unabridged readings by professionals.
 Do you?
 Sometimes the text is just too dense, and almost always cut.

 Get them to practice parts of my vacuumed series.
 Assign readings early so students have time to practice.
 Cast creatively.
-I believe that providing paper scripts, so the young actors may jot down, and remember, their notes, helps them build clear and nuanced oral performances.

 Concentrate, at first, on why characters say what they do, why they choose each w0rd.
 Keep refining and orally practicing the thoughts that cause the words, and the plays will teach themselves.
 Productions will also block themselves through oral understanding and practice: the feet are easy to organize when the minds are clear.
-Also, accept that rhythm is a literary concept rarely discussed and never practised in professional rehearsals.
+Also, accept that rhythm is a literary concept rarely discussed and never stressed in professional rehearsals.
 Skilled actors make their text sound like heightened and invented everyday speech.
-That is why I formatted the words of Shakespeare not in prose or verse, but in thoughts; and why students and actors play them so readily.
+That is why I formatted the words of Shakespeare not in prose or verse, but in thoughts; and why students and actors play them so readily and honestly.

 Shall I be honest?

 You want to be loved and remembered as a teacher of Shakespeare?
-These texts are the tools; your job is to cast the strengths of your students and encourage regular readings.
+These texts are legitimate tools; your job is to cast the strengths of your students and encourage regular readings.
 If you have a good class they will teach each other as they grow a performance.
 Don’t let anyone stay silent, and encourage all attempts, especially for students terrified of speaking publicly.
 Everyone must make sound.
 Everyone will get better through PRACTICE and encouragement.

 Read the SOL plays; they work.
 Then, read them out loud.
 They work even better!
 Then play them 0ut loud!

-Then get used to being that cherished teacher who was so good at bringing Shakespeare to life.
+If you are still unclear about certain passages, listen to my audio-plays.
+Then get used to being that cherished teacher who was so good at bringing Shakespeare to life!

 Blocking monologues